radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/getting-started/overview.md

 ---
 # Getting Started

-This guide provides an overview of the Environment Operations Center *Overview* screen and how to navigate the user interface.
+This guide provides an overview of the Environment Operations Center *Overview* screen and how to navigate the application user interface.

 ## Overview

-After logging into the Environment Operations Center, the *Overview* screen appears.
+After logging in to the Environment Operations Center, the *Overview* screen appears.
 This is the Env Ops Center home screen and provides access to Radiant Logic supporting documentation.
 This screen also provides a high-level overview of your environments.

 A navigation bar is located to the left and is visible from all screens within Environment Operation Center.
 You can access your account settings by selecting the avatar in the upper right corner, also visible from all screens in the application.